beckym223/manual_work/E6_long.md

 because of what is called the terminal year problem, or the cliff problem.
 That is, each year,
 62 The effects of benefit increases of the already retired  (through 1972) affect labor supply insofar as they were  anticipated earlier.
 A similar issue arises for benefit in-  creases at different times during a career.
+VOL. 94 NO. 1  17

 ### ---Economics-2004-0-19.txt---
+THE AMERICAN ECONOMIC REVIEW
 the realized net cash balance of Social Security is added to the trust fund and another year is added at the end of the 75-year horizon.
 With a